dgc-network/coliving-protocol/README.md

 ## Security

-Please report security issues to `security@coliving.co` with a description of the vulnerability and any steps to reproduce.
+Please report security issues to `security@coliving.lol` with a description of the vulnerability and any steps to reproduce.
 Details on our bug bounty program are available at [coliving.org/security](https://coliving.org/security)

 ## License